-Off The Toxic Scale
+Electronic Off The Toxic Scale

-Many of us have seen the images and documentaries about places such as Guiyu, China.
+Many of us have seen images and documentaries about places such as Guiyu, China.
 In the City of Guiyu, about 5500 businesses deal with e-waste from around the world.
 We see pictures of people heating circuit boards over open fires to recover lead and others using acid to remove bits of gold.
 The net result of all this activity clustered in a relatively small area is a highly toxic and extremely dangerous environment.
 Time Magazine, for example, has reported that Guiyu has the highest levels of cancer-causing dioxins in the world.

 The Basel Convention

-• What is the responsibility of the Original Equipment Manufacturers (OEM’s)?
+• What is the responsibility of the Original Equipment Manufacturers (OEMs)?

-• What are the responsibilities of governments, industry and individuals in dealing with hazardous materials?
+• What are the responsibilities of governments, industry, and individuals in dealing with hazardous materials?

 • Can we export standards and recycling technologies to developing countries that would improve environmental, health and safety standards?